jessicarush/javascript-notes/jquery.md

 // selects all uls that contain at least one li with class="high-priority":
 $('ul:has(li.high-priority)')

-// assigns an element with id="js-message-box" to a variable $message:å const $message = $('#js-message-box');
+// assigns an element with id="js-message-box" to a variable $message: const $message = $('#js-message-box');
 ```